 What you decide to do with this knowledge is completely up to you.
 The easiest thing to do is to stay content with what you’re doing at your day job, even if your work is meaningless.

-I challenge you to start looking for a more meaningful job where you can focus on building your core skills, engaging your strengths, and continue discovering what you're truly passionate about in life.
+I challenge you to start looking for more meaningful remote jobs (or for that matter, freelance jobs, work from home jobs or blogging jobs that might be a good fit) where you can focus on building your core skills, engaging your strengths, and continue discovering what you’re truly passionate about in life.

-Personally, I've found that starting a side project can often be one of the most rewarding experiences you'll ever have.
-Mine (this website) has been an instrument by which I've gotten to have a connection, however small, with hundreds of thousands of people over the past couple of years.
-Now that's motivating.
+Personally, I’ve found that starting a side project can often be one of the most rewarding experiences you’ll ever have.
+Mine (this website) has been an instrument by which I’ve gotten to have a connection, however small, with hundreds of thousands of people over the past couple of years.
+Now that’s more motivating than any motivational quote I’ve seen.

 The Power of Knowing Your Strengths as an Entrepreneur